Malala Yousafzai

 And on the rooftop, there's this bell tower, like the clock tower.

-And I was thinking maybe that they're still trying to finish their essay or just feeling a moment of victory.
+The fresh air, and I was looking down, just seeing some students still up at night, or the lights were still on in some rooms, and I was thinking maybe they're still trying to finish their essay, or just feeling a moment of victory.

-And I was so scared that I might be like kicked out of college for this and this happening so soon.
+And I was so scared that I might be kicked out of college for this, and this happening so soon.

 So I was terrified that being an advocate for education and then getting in trouble and being kicked out.